 How Will This Impact Normal Operations and Services at NWI During the Crisis?

-- Meltblown and Spunbond Labs: Dedicated to producing filter media for facemasks.
+- 1.2-meter wide Spunbond Labs: Dedicated to producing filter media for facemasks.
 Limited virtual trials will be considered on a case by case basis.

-Labs and full service will resume when possible.
-We look forward to continuing to serve your needs in the future.
+Labs and full service will resume fully when possible.
+We look forward to continuing to serve your needs.

 The Nonwovens Institute (NWI)

 is the world’s first accredited academic program for the interdisciplinary field of engineered fabrics.
 Based at the Centennial Campus of NC State University in Raleigh, the NWI is an innovative global partnership between industry, government and academe.